A MICHAEL STORY

 It seemed like a good idea at the time.
 Saint Joan of Arc Catholic High School.
 A fresh start.

-Though they tried to hide it, Sue and Bill were super happy I’d decided to switch schools, but at the moment, I missed my soft, broken-in, blue jeans with the hole above the knee.
+Though they’d tried to hide it, Sue and Bill were super happy I’d decided to switch schools, but at the moment, I missed my soft, broken-in, blue jeans with the hole above the knee.
 I’d worn my Bruce Springsteen concert Tee under the button-up in secret rebellion.
 I hadn’t even started at the private school yet, but I already hated it.
 Hated it.
 There were too many rules and “expectations” and not enough kids to get lost in.
-They knew who I was.
+The administration knew who I was.
 They knew why I was switching schools.
 They’d keep track of me.
-There was only one reason I wasn’t reneging on “the plan,” and I wasn’t even sure if that reason would be there.
+There was only one reason I wasn’t reneging on “the plan,” and I wasn’t even sure if she would be there.
 If I wasn’t such a pussy, I’d have just called her to find out.
-I could have got her number.
-But I didn’t.
+I could have got her number, but I didn’t.

 I smile.
 “I’ll be back at four.
 Promise.”
 Then I dash up the stairs to grab my backpack and headphones.
 My acoustic guitar is lying across my unmade bed.
 I pick up the guitar, tuck the pick under the strings, and carefully zip it back up in its case.
 The bed with its tangle of sheets, I don’t touch.

-Sue meets me at the bottom of the stairs, holding a brown paper bag.
-My lunch.
-She reaches out to brush my dirty blonde hair out of my eyes, tugging worriedly on a few strands at the nape of my neck.
+Sue meets me at the bottom of the stairs, holding a brown paper bag, my lunch.
+She reaches out to brush my dirty blonde hair out of my eyes, tugging worriedly on a few strands at the back of my neck.
 “It’s a little long.”